This article appeared on Positively Positive.

 For you to get the best things life has to offer, you must also know you’re worthy of receiving.
 And when you value yourself, others will value you as well.

 And now, I would like to hear from you.
-Have you ever found it hard to talk money with your employers?
+Have you ever found it hard to talk about money with your employers?
 If so, what stands in your way?
 I’d love to know.
-Feel free to get in touch at email@example.com or post your comments below.
+Feel free to get in touch at firstname.lastname@example.org or post your comments below.

 And if you know other women who might benefit from this information, please share.
 Thank you.